-The leather material inside the face guard gives away clues to the high levels of quality hidden away inside.
-I even like the small emergency warning labels located on the sides, in yellow writing, to assist the emergency services.
+The leather material inside the faceguard gives away clues to the high levels of quality hidden away inside.
+I even like the small emergency warning labels on the sides, in yellow writing, to assist the emergency services.

-The Ex-Zero is available in a number of monotone colours and a variety of matt and gloss finishes.
+The Ex-Zero is available in many monotone colours and a variety of matt and gloss finishes.

 Fit and Comfort

-But by far the visor’s best feature is its adjustable height control, which is tweaked via two small moveable adjusters either side of the visor, accommodating various nose and face shapes.
+But by far, the visor’s best feature is its adjustable height control, which is tweaked via two small moveable adjusters on either side of the visor, accommodating various nose and face shapes.

-Tinted visors are also available, using the same visor as the Shoei J-O, and these come in a smoke and low light yellow tint, whilst the visor also easily accommodates glasses and sunglasses.
+Tinted visors are also available, using the same visor as the Shoei J-O. These come in a smoke and low light yellow tint, while the visor also easily accommodates glasses and motorcycle sunglasses.

-If you are going to do a lot of high speed riding, a good set of goggles are recommended for this lid.
-Not only are they part of the retro cool vibe, they’re great in poor weather and most have good venting/anti-fogging capabilities.
+If you are going to do a lot of high-speed riding, a good set of goggles is recommended for this lid.
+Not only are they part of the retro-cool vibe, but they’re also great in poor weather, and most have good venting/anti-fogging capabilities.